Jako/MinifyX/README.md

 ## Usage

-Install via package manager and use the snippets and the FormIt hooks.
+Install via package manager and use the snippet and the plugin.

 ## License

 The project is licensed under the [GPLv2 license](https://github.com/Jako/MinifyX/blob/master/core/components/minifyx/docs/license.md).

+## Translations

+Translations of the package can be made for the [Default Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-minifyx-standard/), the [Properties Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-minifyx-properties/) and the [System Setting Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-minifyx-system-settings/)